FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 20th November 2015.md

 **155,872,135**

-Table 2: Analysis of Expenditure by Division---
+Table 2: Analysis of Expenditure by Division
+---
 The following chart gives a br

 Chart 1